Potaua Biasiny-Tule (Ngāti Whakue, Ngāti Pikiao, Tūhoe, Te Arawa, Te Whānau-Apanui) is a thought leader, digital tech entrepreneur & storyteller.

 A graduate of Te Kura Kaupapa Māori o Te Koutū and Animation College, Te Mauri was a founding member of 4CompanyB Ltd, a Rotorua-based collective of Māori animators, content creators, storytellers, and IT innovators committed to advancing Māori narratives through creative technology.

 Te Mauri has extended his leadership through service on multiple boards within Te Arawa, including his past role as a rangatahi representative on the Te Arawa Partnership Board, which worked alongside the Rotorua Lakes Council to strengthen iwi-community relationships and ensure meaningful youth representation in local decision-making.
-He most recently served as a member of the Kāhui Māori Advisory Group for the Science for Technological Innovation National Science Challenge, where he contributed to embedding Vision Mātauranga and Te Ao Māori principles into national science and innovation strategies.
+He was a member of the Kāhui Māori Advisory Group for the Science for Technological Innovation National Science Challenge, where he contributed to embedding Vision Mātauranga and Te Ao Māori principles into national science and innovation strategies.
+He is a key leader within Ngā Rangatahi-a-Iwi (the youth wing of the Iwi Chairs Forum), and serves on Te Kāhui Raraunga, the Māori Data Governance Group, Te Wharetapere o Te Arawa, and Te Pākira Paepae.

 An advocate for te reo Māori and a dedicated performer with Tūhourangi Ngāti Wāhiao Kapa Haka, Te Mauri’s passion for animation is driven by a commitment to create opportunities for rangatahi to express themselves through digital and creative mediums, ensuring Māori voices, values, and visual storytelling continue to thrive in the future.